jankeromnes/terraforming-mars-bot/README.md

 $ node play-bot --bot=bots/my-bot http://localhost:8080/player?id=6d9796440d25
 Bot plays: [ [ 'CrediCor' ], [ 'Solar Wind Power' ] ]
 ...
+Game ended!
+Game state (1p): gen=14, temp=-20, oxy=1, oceans=2, phase=end
+Final scores:
+  - Bot (red): 22 points
 ```

+> 💡 This should make your bot play until the end of the game.
+However, if an error occurs (for example, if your bot tries to play an illegal move) you can debug it like so:
+>
+> - Notice in the logs what the game was waiting for, and what your bot attempted to play
+> - Then, open the bot's player link in your browser
+> - Open your browser's Developer Tools, then open the Network panel, and clear all previous entries
+> - Manually play what your bot should have played
+> - Click on the first item that appeared in your Network panel (looks like `/input`), and display the request's JSON payload
+> - Then, compare what your bot tried to play with what you manually played -- this should tell you what your bot should do differently

 ## Helper scripts